🇦🇺 Australia

 Employer Sponsorship Requirements

-5. Lodge your visa application: Once the nomination is approved, you lodge your visa application (Form 457 for 482 or Form 186) with your positive skills assessment, passport, health checks (standard panel doctor exam), and police clearances.
+5. Lodge Visa Application: Once the nomination is approved, lodge your visa application (482 or 186) with supporting documents including the skills assessment, employment contract, and character/health checks.

 Practitioner Note